rockfordlhotka/rockfordlhotka.github.io/_posts/2021-02-03-Configuring-and-extending-a-service.markdown

       services.AddSingleton<ExtensibleExample.ExtensibilityPoint1>((s) => s.SomeState = 42);
       var provider = services.BuildServiceProvider();
 ```

-It is important (⚠) to note that order matters!
-The "overrides" need to be registered _after the `AddExtensibilityExample` method.
-Reverse the order, and the extension method will override any previous registrations.

 I like this quite a bit better, because now there are simple, predefined default behaviors, and if I do add an extensibilty point in the future, I can just add it to the extension method and everyone's code keeps working.